How ‘do us a favor’ led to Trump impeachment inquiry

 He was counting on unflagging support from the U.S. Instead he got Trump, with his faith in Russia's good intentions and fixation on conspiracy theories against Democrats.

 For Trump, the Bidens may have looked like easy prey.
-While Joe Biden was Barack Obama's vice president and counseling Ukraine's government on fighting corruption, the younger Biden was hired by Burisma, an embattled Ukrainian natural gas company.
+While Joe Biden was Barack Obama's vice president and counseling Ukraine's government on fighting corruption, the younger Biden was hired by Burisma, a Ukrainian natural gas company whose owner was feeling some heat.

 By putting Hunter Biden on the board in spring 2014, Burisma's owner probably wanted to show the new Western-leaning Ukrainian government that powerful people in the West had his back.